bumptech/nitro/docs/nitro.md

 TCP locations must be given as "<IPv4>:<port>" specifications.
 Nitro does not currently do
 DNS resolutions, so you'll need to resolve names at a higher level before creating sockets.
+Nitro also does not currently support IPv6.

-Inproc locations can be any arbitrary string, but convention dictates it be a reasonable identifer like alphanumberic with dashes.
+Inproc locations can be any arbitrary string, but by convention it should be a reasonable identifer like alphanumeric with dashes.

 Here are some valid locations: